SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%207%20Speech%20Improvement.JPG)

+Please note, that the first three conversation-related boosters all share a GPT service and a single model, whereas you can choose a separate GPT service and model for the Agent booster, which requires strong reasoning skills.
+This might be helpful to select the best possible model for each task.

 Please take a look at the documentation for the [Driving Coach](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Driving-Coach#installation) for a description of the different providers and LLMs which can be configured here.

 IMPORTANT: As said in the beginning, all this is optional.
 The Race Assistants will do their job really good even without being connected to an LLM.
 Additionally, using a GPT service like OpenAI may create some costs, and running an LLM locally on your PC will require a very powerful system, especially when doing this while on the track.
 Therefore I recommend to use this feature not before everything else has been configured and is fully functional.